tomseipp/tomseipp.github.io/_academic_projects/Emotion_Recognition.md

 ---
-title: "Emotion Recognition - Coming soon"
+title: "Emotion Recognition from a sequence of 3D facial landmarks"
 collection: academic_projects
 permalink: /emotion_recognition
 author_profile: true
 ---

-# This project produced a novel frameowork to calssify emotions based on facial expressions.
+This project produced a novel frameowork to calssify emotions based on facial expressions.

-## Abstract